Some examples of people quickly accomplishing ambitious things together.

 - Amazon Prime.
 Amazon started to implement the first version of Amazon Prime in late 2004 and announced it on February 2, 2005, six weeks later.
 Source: The making of Amazon Prime.

 San Francisco proposed a new bus lane on Van Ness in 2001.
-Its opening was recently delayed to 2020.
+Its opening was recently delayed to 2020, yielding a project duration of around 7,000 days.
 “The project has been delayed due to an increase of wet weather since the project started,” said Paul Rose, a San Francisco Municipal Transportation Agency spokesperson.
 The project will cost $189 million, i.e. $60,000 per meter.
 The Alaska Highway, mentioned above, constructed across remote tundra, cost $793 per meter (in 2019 dollars).

 Please send me more entries!
 (Preferably with sources.)